THE DEPARTMENT OF HUMAN EVOLUTIONARY BIOLOGY, HARVARD UNIVERSITY

 Kate Carter, Dan Green

 Dental development in humans and great apes begins prior to birth and continues throughout adolescence.
 Like many biological systems, hard tissue formation is characterized by a circadian rhythm.
-Given that dental remains are the most common, well-preserved type of fossil evidence for extinct species of primates, examination of incremental growth processes may shed new light on the evolutionary developmental biology of early humans.
+Given that dental remains are the most common, well-preserved type of fossil evidence for extinct species of primates, examination of incremental growth processes may shed new light on the evolutionary

 Examination of hard tissue development from a histological perspective is a relatively new field of odontological inquiry, particularly in relation to answering phylogenetic questions.
 Recently, there has been a dramatic increase in the number of studies on incremental dental development in hominoids.
 Studies on Plio-Pleistocene hominids and Neanderthals have indicated that the relatively slow developmental rate and prolonged duration of modern human crown formation may be a fairly recent and unique development.